emres/webTaskTimer/README.md

-# webTaskMaster: Learn how much time do you spend on which web page - an extension for Mozilla Firefox
+# webTaskTimer: Learn how much time do you spend on which web page - an extension for Mozilla Firefox

 This plug-in is developed using the Firefox [Jetpack](https://jetpack.mozillalabs.com/) technology and helps